Can Male Birds Lay Eggs?

 Birds need more extended photoperiod ( It is the interval in a 24-hour period during which an animal is exposed to light) compared to some animals.
 As spring approaches, nights become shorter, and day length increases.
 This is the best time for birds to lay eggs and raise young ones because the food supply increases dramatically.

 However, in our homes, domestic birds are nearly exposed to longer light hours as we turn on lights inside the cage, and due to this, the bird’s cycle can be out of sync with the seasons.
 This means they can undergo an egg-laying process at any time of the year.
 The professional breeder uses artificial light to initiate parrots and other birds’ breeding cycles to gain maximum progeny from birds.

 A good example is the love birds.
 These little guys must lay eggs and raise young in an arid climate where food and water are less.
-These birds have steady stimulation from hormones like estrogen in female and testosterone in male to lay eggs often.
+These birds have steady stimulation from hormones like estrogen in females and testosterone in males to lay eggs often.

 Also, there are seasonal droughts, followed by a lack of resources and food that inhibit eggs’ development and reproduction.
 Parakeets, Cockatiels or Budgerigars, though very different in other ways, are similar in their reproductive behavior.